Android 7.1 Nougat Update For Xiaomi Mi 5, Huawei P9 & Samsung Galaxy Tab S 10.5 Wi-Fi

-Thanks to genius custom ROM developers, an advanced iteration of the Android Nougat update is now available for Xiaomi Mi5, Huawei P9 and the Samsung Galaxy Tab S 10.5 Wi-Fi.
+Thanks to genius custom ROM developers, an advanced iteration of the Android Nougat update is now available for Xiaomi Mi5, Huawei P9, and the Samsung Galaxy Tab S 10.5 Wi-Fi.
 Specifically, LineageOS ROMs, which are formerly popular as CyanogenMod, are now compatible to aforementioned mobile devices.

 Starting with Xiaomi Mi 5, Team Android reported that the latest LineageOS update available for the smartphone is based on Android 7.1.1 Nougat update.
 Aside from the Nougat treats and features, the custom firmware also brings in personalization options for Xiaomi’s 2016 handset.
 Another good thing about the LineageOS Android 7.1.1 Nougat is that users can expect performance stability, courtesy of regular OTA updates released by the development team.